 8. Stress Management

 Lawyers spend a great amount of time listening to client’s and trying to solve their problems.
 There are some clients who have often experienced an extreme incident which creates a difficult and stressful situation for themselves and the lawyer.
 Mentioned early was the importance of having both people and communication skills.
-It is during these high-stress situations that these skills are needed to help handle a client’s stress.
+It is during these high-stress situations that these hard and soft skills are needed to help handle a client’s stress.

 In fact, these same skills are critical for lawyer’s themselves.
 Lawyers will occasionally take on the stresses of their clients.
-Having the ability to manage stress, both in clients and within themselves, is a valuable skill to maintain a long-lasting career as a lawyer.
+Having the ability to manage stress, both in clients and within law firms themselves, is a valuable skill to maintain a long-lasting career as a lawyer.

 9. Business Skills